6 things you should know before buying MyHeritage

 Foundation Year: 2003

 Location: Or Yehuda, Israel

-MyHeritage.com has its roots well before the time of consumer DNA test kits.
+MyHeritage.com has its roots well before the time of consumer DNA testing kits.
 The company was founded in 2003 by Gilad Japhet, a software engineer.
-Japhet saw the demand for family tree services and developed one of the first computer-based family tree applications.
+Japhet saw the demand for family tree services and developed one of the first computer-based family tree applications and the algorithms to support it.
 4 years before the first DNA sample would be collected with a consumer DNA testing kit, MyHeritage allowed customers to create intricate and well-documented family trees on the internet.

 MyHeritage is essentially the same as Ancestry.com, only its main user base started in Europe.
-Essentially, the company acts like Google for your family story, allowing you to search for death certificates, historical records, military records, and other documents electronically.
+Essentially, the company acts like Google for your family story, allowing you to search for death certificates, historical records, military records, and other documents electronically (for a premium price, of course).
 If you know that your ancestors emigrated from Europe and want to know more about them, it might be a great option to find in-depth records of them that you can correlate with your DNA sample and new relatives you find!
 MyHeritage has also partnered with FamilySearch to provide users access to over 2 billion North American historical records.

-2. Reviews of Test Results & Sample Reports
+2. Reviews of MyHeritageDNA Test Results & Sample Reports

 Below, you can see what to expect from your DNA results with MyHeritageDNA.